haleybeav/NLP/README.md

 # NLP
-Projects completed in CSCI 404 Natural Language Processing at WWU under Professor Dr. Yudong Liu.
+Projects completed in Natural Language Processing course, all done as pair programming assignments with Robert Harley (xmannyh).

 ### Edit-Dist